GeoDaCenter/libgeoda_paper/README.md

 | spdep    | 99999 | 1314.460938 Mb |

 <sup>6</sup>Since spdep uses multiple-processing for parallization,
 each spawn process will have a separated (copied) memeory space.
-When running the spdep with 4 CPU cores, the total peak memory usage will be 4 x ~460Mb = 1840Mb.
+When running the spdep with 4 CPU cores, the total peak memory usage could be 4 x ~460Mb = ~1840Mb.

 US-SDOH: